-In March 2020, Gilead exercised options on two additional antibody compounds and in April 2020 we received a total of \$5.0 million in payment of the two options.
+In March 2020, Gilead exercised options on two additional antibody compounds and in April 2020 it exercised the option on the third antibody available under the Gilead Agreement.
+In April 2020, we received a total of \$7.5 million in payment of the three options.